-From Preset Position Setup, use the Pan, Tilt and Zoom controls to steer the camera view to the required position.
-When satisfied with the camera's position, enter a descriptive name.
-Click Add to save the camera position as a preset position.
+From Preset Position Setup. use the Pan.
+Tilt and Zoom (PTZ) controls to steer the camera view to the required position.
+When satisfied with the camera's position, enter a descriptive name and click Add.
+The camera position, iris and focus settings are then saved as a preset position.

 The position can be assumed at any time by selecting the preset's name from the Preset position's drop-down list.
-Preset positions can be selected on the Live View page and in Guard Tours.
+Preset positions can be selected on the Live View page, in Event Types, in Guard Tour and in the Gatekeeper.

-One position can be set as the Home position, which is readily accessible by clicking the Home button in both the Preset Position Setup window and the Live View window.
+One position can be set as the Home position, which is readily accessible by clicking the Home button in both the Preset

+Position Setup window and the Live View window.
 The position's name will have (H) added, for example, Entrance (H).

-The camera will always return to the Home position after the time specified in the Return to home after field.
-Setting the time to '0' prevents the camera from automatically returning to the Home position.
+AXIS P5532/AXIS P5534 can also be configured to return to the Home position when the camera has been inactive for a specified length of time.
+Enter the length of time in the field Return to home when inactive and click Save.
+Setting the time to zero prevents the camera from automatically returning to the Home position.

+The preset position name can be included in the overlay image text, see Overlay Settings, on page 14.